Wei-Shao-Reg/GDR/README.md

 3. Clone the GDR git repository:
 ```
 git clone https://github.com/Wei-Shao-Reg/GDR.git
-mkdir code/output
 mkdir GDR-build
 cd GDR-build
 ccmake ../GDR/code/
 ```
-After you run the above ccmake command, a cmake GUI will pop up, you will do the following to generate a CMakeCache.txt file:
+After you run the above ccmake command, a cmake GUI will pop up.
+Then do the following:
 ```
 i. press [c] to configure, and set the option [ITK_DIR] to the absolute path your ITK build directory.
 ii. press [c] to configure.